Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fname.md

 #### CFTSEND, SEND

 ****[FNAME = {filename &#124; mask &#124; dirname &#124;
-&lt;file-symb>filename &#124; &lt;file-symb>mask &#124; &lt;file-symb>dirname}]    {string
+&lt;file- symb>filename &#124; &lt;file- symb>mask &#124; &lt;file- symb>dirname}]    {string
 512} ****

 > **Note**
 >
-> here the &lt;file-symb> character is specific to each system (for example # on Windows and @ on UNIX environments).
+> here the &lt;file- symb> character is specific to each system (for example # on Windows and @ on UNIX environments).

 Name of the local file, directory, indirection file, selection mask or selection directory to be sent.
-The maximum length of a filename value-type is 512 characters.
+The maximum length of a filename value- type is 512 characters.

-When the parameter value is between quotes, it becomes case-sensitive; however on certain platforms, such as UNIX, the value is case-sentive without quotes.
+When the parameter value is between quotes, it becomes case- sensitive; however on certain platforms, such as UNIX, the value is case- sentive without quotes.

 ****Examples****